explore

 Two Main Types of Camping

-When planning a camping trip, it helps to know what you are getting yourself into.
+When planning a camping trip, it is a good idea to know what you are getting yourself into.
 While all camping can be fun and rejuvenating, not all camping is the same.
-To make sure that you are properly prepared, it’s important to distinguish between car camping and backpacking or backcountry camping.
+To make sure that you are properly prepared for your first time camping, it’s important to distinguish between car camping and backpacking or backcountry camping.

 Cooling off before setting up camp in Idaho.
 In photo: The North Face Base Camp Duffel , Goal Zero Recharger , Hydro Flask Water Bottle .